mongodb/mongo-php-library/CONTRIBUTING.md

 `phpunit.xml.dist` file we provide.
 To run the tests in serverless mode, set the `MONGODB_IS_SERVERLESS` environment variable to `on`.

+To run tests against a cluster that requires authentication, either include the credentials in the connection string given in the `MONGODB_URI` environment variable, or set the `MONGODB_USERNAME` and `MONGODB_PASSWORD` environment variables accordingly.

 By default, the `simple-phpunit` binary chooses the correct PHPUnit version for the PHP version you are running.
 To run tests against a specific PHPUnit version, use the `SYMFONY_PHPUNIT_VERSION` environment variable: